Nathan Stuart starts every day the same way: wake up, check email, check Womply.

 “I want any customer feedback I can get, and Womply helps me see it all in one place,” Nathan says.
 “I know exactly who I need to get back in the restaurant, and almost without fail I’m able to turn bad experiences into good ones and keep customers coming back.”

-The recipe is working for Seafood Kitchen and nationally as well, as local restaurants are starting to eat the lunch of big chains, according to a recent report in Bloomberg.
+The recipe is working for Seafood Kitchen and nationally as well, as local restaurants are starting to eat the lunch of big chains, according to a Bloomberg report.
 This trend will only grow as small restaurants and cafes find better, more efficient ways to connect with customers and ensure they’re getting a top-shelf experience.

 Be sure to check out our slideshow below to see more of the menu items at Seafood Kitchen!